 Still, it takes a forever later, for you to open your eyes.
-But once you do, the room is now slowly getting filled with your presence.
+But once you do, the room starts slowly getting filled with your presence.
 Pushing the dust, space and time out through the tiny crack in the window, which is just in front of my bare, cold feet.

 I stare into your eyes.

 I close my eyes while you touch my hair.